marcelojsilva/repo_ai_translate/README.md

     └── image1.png
 ```

-After running the script with 'pt-br' as the target language, your project will look like this:
+After running the script with 'pt-br', for example, as the target language, your project will look like this:

 ```
 project/